 Digital assistants like Siri, Alexa, and Cortana, or cleaning “robots” like a Roomba, are a couple of examples of AI you might already be interacting with every day.

 AI can be applied in child welfare to help automate processes and eliminate redundant work.
 AI can also help surface meaningful data that otherwise might have gone unnoticed (see dark data) and put critical information right at workers’ fingertips with no need to re-collect, re-interpret, or dig for data (see case discovery), which means they have more time to focus on clinical interactions with children and families.
+View our infographic, "Artificial Intelligence in Social Services Explained," to learn how this works and read "Don't Get Spooked by Artificial Intelligence for Child Welfare."

 You’ll come across several terms related to AI in this glossary that have additional examples of how it can be applied in child welfare, such as machine learning and deep learning, which are both sub-disciplines of AI that mimic human decision-making.
 The line between the three terms can get blurry, so we’ve highlighted some articles that can help differentiate between the three.
 Forbes’ article, “What is the Difference Between Deep Learning, Machine Learning, and AI?” is a good starting point.